sindhuramagiri-16/SCT_WD_3/README.md

 ## ▶ How to Run

-1. Download the repository.
+1. Download or Clone the Repository.
-2. Open in VS Code.
+2. Open the project folder in VS Code.
-3. Open index.html in browser.
+3. Open index.html using Live Server.
-4. Play the game.
+4. Start playing Tic-Tac-Toe.

 ---